syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ## Custom language using XML

-EditControl provides supports for custom language configuration.
-You can plug-in an external configuration file that defines a custom language to the EditControl by using the [Configurator.Open](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~Configurator.html) and [ApplyConfiguration](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ApplyConfiguration.html) functions in EditControl.
+The EditControl provides supports for custom language configuration.
+You can plug-in an external configuration file that defines a custom language to the EditControl by using the [Configurator.Open](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~Configurator.html) and [ApplyConfiguration](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ApplyConfiguration.html) functions.

 ### Initialize the configuration language.

-In EditControl, languages need to be configured in XML file named Config.xml.
+In the EditControl, languages should be configured in XML file named Config.xml.

-Name of the language must be set using the name attribute of the `ConfigLanguage` tag attribute.
+Name of the language must be set by using the name attribute of the `ConfigLanguage` tag attribute.
 When the language is case insensitive, you should set the `CaseInsensitive` attribute to `true`.

-The following code example demonstrates the same.

 {% highlight xaml %}